Notice of Non-Discrimination

 Assistant Dean and Chief Human Resources Officer

-Inquiries concerning the application of nondiscrimination policies may also be referred to the Regional Director, Office for Civil Rights, U.S. Department of Education, J. W. McCormack POCH, Room 222, Boston, MA 02109-4557.
+Inquiries concerning the application of nondiscrimination policies may also be referred to the Regional Director, Office for Civil Rights, U.S. Department of Education, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, or OCR@ed.gov.

 Harvard University Interim Policies on Title IX Sexual Harassment and Other Sexual Misconduct

-Harvard University has implemented two new interim policies on Title IX Sexual Harassment and Other Sexual Misconduct.
-The policies prohibiting sexual harassment and other sexual misconduct are designed to ensure a safe and non-discriminatory educational and work environment and to meet legal requirements, including: Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in the University’s programs or activities; relevant sections of the Violence Against Women Reauthorization Act; Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of sex in employment; and Massachusetts laws that prohibit discrimination on the basis of sex, sexual orientation, and gender identity.
+Harassment based on sex, gender, or gender identity is governed by Harvard University’s Interim Policies on Title IX Sexual Harassment and Other Sexual Misconduct.
+The Policies prohibiting sexual harassment and other sexual misconduct are designed to ensure a safe and non-discriminatory educational and work environment and to meet legal requirements, including: Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in the University’s programs or activities; relevant sections of the Violence Against Women Reauthorization Act; Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of sex in employment; and Massachusetts laws that prohibit discrimination on the basis of sex, sexual orientation, and gender identity.

 Frequently Asked Questions

 To learn more about Harvard University’s Interim Policies and Procedures, please refer to the Office for Gender Equity website.
 More background explanation about the interim policies is available here.